acherm/HDR/README.md

 I've tried my best to synthesize my research results since 2008, in collaboration with many Masters' students, PhD students, interns, post-docs, engineers, professors, colleagues and friends.
 The manuscript is entitled "Modelling, Reverse Engineering, and Learning Software Variability", 190 pages long.
 It will be available after the defense.

-The defense will take place in the room Métivier at IRISA/Inria Rennes, France.
+The defense will take place *November 16, 3PM - 6PM (Paris local time, UTC+1)* in the room Métivier at IRISA/Inria Rennes, France
-The jury will remotely attend.
+Most of the jury will remotely attend.
 It will be broacasted live through Zoom and Youtube (links are coming, stay tuned!).

 ## Abstract